lamineba/constitution/README.md

 ​b) The organisation’s secondary objectives will be to:

-Promote equality and diversity in the Jozi-JUG and industry.
+Promote equality and diversity in the JUG-Africa and industry.

  (e.g. To work in collaboration with other organisations that